 If you are experiencing these things in the workplace, you should not tolerate such behavior.
 Document everything each time a bullying incident happens, including the date and time and any witnesses.
 Contact your human resources department or follow whatever protocol your company has set forth for filing a complaint.
 If your coworkers have been victims of the same bully, consider making a joint complaint so that management understands the scope of the problem.

 Handling criticism at work might never be enjoyable.
 However, it is possible to learn to make the best of it.
 Listen carefully and develop a plan for improvement based on what you hear.
 Do not take criticism personally, but see every interaction as an opportunity to grow as a professional.
 If you can be mindful and follow these tips, you may find the path to further growth and success in your career starts with a word of constructive criticism.

 Explore more articles

-- How To Write Survey Questions in 3 Steps (Plus Tips)
+- How To Make a Family Tree in Microsoft Excel (Plus Tips)

 - How To Clear Cookies on a Mac in Safari, Chrome and Firefox

 - What Is Industrialization?
 (With Benefits and Challenges)